alexgilgal/NewTuxedo/README.md

 -StringTie 1.3.3

 This allows you to analyze RNA-seq data.
+For more information refer to: https://www.nature.com/nprot/journal/v11/n9/pdf/nprot.2016.095.pdf